Switching integrations

 Integration config

-For example the apps/api-harmonization/models/cms.ts file that is pre-configured with a mocked integration looks like this:
+For example, the packages/configs/integrations/src/models/cms.ts file that is pre-configured with a mocked integration looks like this:

 import { ApiConfig } from '@o2s/framework/modules';